Park-SeungWoo/kakao-ai-study/README.md

 Comparison of the mean of two independent groups.

 - Null hypothesis : No difference between two groups' mean.
-- Alternative hypothesis : There is difference between two groups' mean.
+- Alternative hypothesis : There is a significant difference between two groups' mean.

 For example, comparison of averages of the English test score in class 1 and the English test score in class 2.